Michigan in the Olympics

 1972 - Munich

 The Munich games brought forth a contingent of twenty-two athletes with U of M connections: four divers, seven swimmers, four gymnasts, three in track, two kayakers and a canoeist.
 Only seven of the nineteen represented the United States.
 Diver Micki King recovered from her mishap in Mexico City to win the gold medal in 3 meter diving and place fifth in platform diving.
-Dick Rydze won the silver medal in platform diving for the U.S. and swimmer Bill Mahoney was on Canada's bronze medal winning 400 meter medley relay team.
+Dick Rydze won the silver medal in platform diving for the U.S. and swimmer Bill Mahony was on Canada's bronze medal winning 400 meter medley relay team.

-Dick Rydze, Micki King Hogue, Bill Mahoney
+Dick Rydze, Micki King Hogue, Bill Mahony

 Diver Janet Ely returned to Ann Arbor with two fourth place finishes.
 Laura Kivela, who attended Ann Arbor's Huron High in a U of M sponsored exchange program and trained with Dick Kimball, was on Finland's diving squad.
 Juan Bello of Peru placed 7th in the 200 meter individual medley in his second Olympic appearance and Jose Aranha anchored two Brazilian relay teams to 4th and 5th place finishes.